 Hello, world!
-I’m Mike Bramble and I am in the Planetary Geoscience doctoral program at Brown University.
+I’m Mike Bramble and I am a PhD candidate in the Planetary Geoscience doctoral program at Brown University.
 I apply remote sensing techniques to quantify planetary geochemistry and surface processes.

 - Using laboratory experiments to constrain how infrared emissivity spectra alter due to near-surface thermal gradients produced on airless bodies